-With the help of our model of Bembridge Windmill and a short film about milling, you can find out how the windmill worked before it closed in 1913.
+With the help of a short film about milling, you can find out how it worked before it closed in 1913.

-If you’d like even more information about the history of the windmill and how it worked, or just a souvenir of your visit, then we also have a guide book for sale at a cost of £1.
+If you’d like even more information about the history of the windmill and its working past or just a souvenir of your visit, we also have a guidebook for sale, priced £2.

 Make a day of it

-Several footpaths pass the windmill, making it a good place to either start your walk from or to visit as you go by.
-The kiosk sells hot and cold drinks and ice creams, so it's also a useful refreshment stop.
+Several footpaths pass the windmill, making it a good place to either start a walk from or to visit as you go by.

 Stay for longer

 Not far from Bembridge Windmill is St Helens Duver.
-Here you can pick from two holiday cottages to stay in.
-They're close to each other and near to the beach: The Old Club House and Old Church Lodge.
+Here you can choose from two holiday cottages to stay in – The Old Club House and Old Church Lodge – which are close to each other and to the beach.

 Discover the story of Bembridge Windmill, from its 18th-century beginnings to inspiring Turner and being used as a shelter and lookout during the two World Wars.